UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 To use components that you’ve built from other files, you must export the component!

+{: .new-note }
->💡Note, you can export multiple components from one file as well!
+Note, you can export multiple components from one file as well!

 There are two syntaxes for exporting your components, you can add **export** before the **const** keyword, or you can export all the components at the end of your code (we recommend this!).